STUFF YOU MAY LIKE

 Energy boosting foods are like supplements that our body sometimes need to properly function.

-But it seems only few actually know how good some of these energy boosting foods are.
+But it seems only a few actually know how good some of these energy boosting foods are.

 Could a healthy diet help make you live longer?
 Yes, it’s true!
-Lots of researches and studies have revealed that eating healthy foods contributes to man’s longevity.
+A lot of researchers and studies have revealed that eating healthy foods contributes to man’s longevity.